deanjroach84/My-flask-app/README.md

 <b><u>Web UX/UI Port Scanner Tool</u></b>

-<i>Free online port scanner tool that identifies all open ports on your chosen IP address.
-The Port Scanner Tool also tries to identify the services that are running on the open ports.<i>
+Free online port scanner tool that identifies all open ports on your chosen IP address.
+The Port Scanner Tool also tries to identify the services that are running on the open ports.
 <br>

 <b><u>Instructions:</u></b>

 <b>Step 1:</b>
-<i>Input target IP address</i>
+Input target IP address

 <b>Step 2:</b>
 <br>